 - Traders may lose all of their investment in a matter of minutes, even before deducting brokerage commissions, if they place highly leveraged bets

 Forex trading by retail investors is not legal everywhere.
 Some countries permit it, many restrict it and others ban it outright.
 Therefore, investors should check with their national financial regulator what the legal status of retail trading is in their country and what restrictions may apply.

-In any event, always confirm that any financial or investment firm you are considering is not the subject of a scam warning issued by a regulator, professional association or consumer protection agency.
+In any event, always confirm that any financial or investment firm you are considering is not the subject of a scam warning issued by a regulator, professional association or consumer protection agency, especially if it operates online.
 That is the surest way to avoid forex trading scams.

-If you have been victimized by an unregulated forex brokerage, challenging them can be very complex and mistakes can cost you.
+If you have a complex transaction dispute with an unregulated forex brokerage, challenging them can be very complex and mistakes can cost you.
 MyChargeBack analyzes your case and assists you throughout the entire recovery process.